 A lack of robust data has prevented the BSW CVD team from correctly prioritising those communities where greatest support is required.

-The project, which will work with Kingswood Medical Group in Swindon, will improve local intelligence to create greater understanding and engagement in health prevention.
+The project, which worked with Kingswood Medical Group in Swindon, aimed to improve local intelligence to create greater understanding and engagement in health prevention.

 - Phase 1: Create a CVD data dashboard demonstrating local data enabling greater understanding of patient and population needs and treatment gaps